-Soon after Herter’s paintings were attached to the tunnel walls, they began to suffer damage from seeping damp.
+Soon after Herter’s paintings were attached to the tunnel walls, they began to suffer damage from seeping dampness.
 Within a year, the Library Board decided to remove all the paintings and have the artist reinstall them on the upper walls of the former Reference Room, now the History Room.
-In order to accommodate the dimensions of the room’s walls the paintings had to be resized.
+In order to accommodate the dimensions of the room’s walls, the paintings had to be resized.
 Most drastically, the Relief Ship at San Diego was cut into eight pieces to fit between the windows on the south side of the room.
 Several of the paintings appear to have been reshaped from oblongs that tapered at one end to rectangles with more canvas having been added at the top and possibly sides--the most obvious example is the Landing of Cabrillo on the room’s west wall.
 Two new canvases depicting explorer Juan Bautista de Anza and Jose Gaspar de Portola, first governor of California, were added to fill empty walls around the doors.

+Now displayed in a setting quite different from what was originally intended, Herter’s works come across as somewhat awkward examples of academic history painting.
 But given that extra painting surface was literally tacked on without reworking compositions or pictorial space it seems unfair to judge these murals too negatively.
 The two added paintings work much better and are a fairer example of Herter’s abilities as an artist.
 But even with the problematic reworking of its murals, the room as a whole, like the Children’s Reading Room, is a stunning example of what mural painting can do to enrich a space.

 The commission for a major set of murals to decorate the rotunda went to Dean Cornwell, a celebrated illustrator who aimed to transform himself into a fine arts muralist.
 Cornwell won the plum commission in part because of his extremely low bid ($50,000) but largely because his proposal solved a difficulty presented by the rotunda’s design.
-All along there had been plans to decorate the rotunda with a large scale mural cycle and possibly for that reason the walls were divided by cornice lines at about the fifteen and thirty foot levels creating rectangular spaces around the room.
+All along there had been plans to decorate the rotunda with a large-scale mural cycle and possibly for that reason the walls were divided by cornice lines at about the fifteen and thirty-foot levels creating rectangular spaces around the room.

 Most of the artists who submitted proposals limited themselves to those rectangles, but Cornwell incorporated the lunettes into his design thus unifying the entire upper wall.
 Six years later when his paintings were finally finished and installed, the now completed rotunda became the centerpiece Goodhue had planned for his library.

-Like Herter, Cornwell chose subjects typical of California’s history as written about and taught during the 1920’s.
-But his treatment was more generalized and thematic, and alternated specific historic moments with allegorical scenes.
+Like Herter, Cornwell chose subjects typical of California’s history as written about and taught during the 1920s.
+But his treatment was more generalized and thematic and alternated specific historic moments with allegorical scenes.

 Four major panels, each 40 ft. wide, depict scenes from the state’s history: Cabrillo’s Discovery of California, the Building of the Missions, Founding of the Pueblo of Los Angeles and the Americanization of California.
-“Framing” each are two 12 by 19 ft. panels mounted on the double faced piers that represent subjects symbolizing the elements and themes of education, invention and progress.
+“Framing” each are two 12 by 19 ft. panels mounted on the double-faced piers that represent subjects symbolizing the elements and themes of education, invention and progress.

 Cornwell evokes an idealized version of the state’s past in which Native Americans, Roman Catholic clergy, soldiers and settlers interact in a world free of conflict.
 In the Era of Discovery, frieze-like ranks of soldiers, priests and explorers stand grouped around a passively kneeling Indian figure.
 The scene of mission building focuses on three Franciscan padres in close discussion framed by groups of workers.
 Above the padres heads floats a small church.
-Is it an actual building located in deep background or simply the idea of a building taking shape?
+Is it an actual building located in the deep background or simply the idea of a building taking shape?
 The Founding of Los Angeles is an elaborate panorama centering on clergy and settlers.
 In contrast with the other three scenes, The Americanization of California is a complicated, crowded image depicting an era of rapid historical change.
-Lined up in the background hover the three modes of transport that brought settlers to California--locomotive, clipper ship and covered wagon.
-In front, crowded groups of figures represent a historic melange of everything from ‘49ers to fur traders to Mexican musicians and dancers to a group of elegantly gowned women and top-hatted men.
+Lined up in the background hover the three modes of transport that brought settlers to California--locomotive, clipper ship, and covered wagon.
+In front, crowded groups of figures represent a historic mélange of everything from ‘49ers to fur traders to Mexican musicians and dancers to a group of elegantly gowned women and top-hatted men.
 The Native American presence is reduced to costumed stereotypes of a squaw and papoose and chief in (Plains Indian) headdress.

 On the technical level, Cornwell’s library murals are an extraordinary achievement, especially for an artist undertaking his first mural commission.
 Exploiting his skills as an illustrator, the artist organized some 300 figures into narrative groupings and placed them in graceful compositions that manage both consistency and variety.

-Cornwell was expert in the most difficult aspect of mural painting: devising a coherent illusion that creates a feeling of three dimensional reality yet takes into account the spectator’s viewpoint, in this instance located some twenty feet below the paintings.
+Cornwell was an expert in the most difficult aspect of mural painting: devising a coherent illusion that creates a feeling of three-dimensional reality yet takes into account the spectator’s viewpoint, in this instance located some twenty feet below the paintings.
 Treating each painting’s lower edge as a horizon line, he places objects along it like a ledge to give us a point of reference in relation to the space.
 Many of the foreground figures are positioned with their backs to us, drawing us into the paintings.
 And Cornwell deals with deep background space (which from this angle would be invisible to us) by abstracting and flattening it out or loading it with near detail.
-What results is a seemingly effortless integration of several viewpoints with two-dimensional pattern keeping order and selected moments of three dimensionality connecting the paintings to the spectator’s space.
+What results is a seemingly effortless integration of several viewpoints with two-dimensional pattern keeping order and selected moments of three-dimensionality connecting the paintings to the spectator’s space.